 Your brand is what people say about you when you’re not in the room.Jeff Bezos

 We often think of branding in visual terms, but there’s much more going on than meets the eye.
 Branding is also a feeling.
 It can be a scent, taste, and sound.
 Remember that infamous AOL dial-up tone?
 Or what about that sickly sweet waft of perfume that engulfed your senses every time you walked by Abercrombie & Fitch at the mall?
-(Hello, 90’s kids!)
+(Can you guess which decade I grew up in?)
 Whether you’re conscious of it or not, these characteristics stir up some sort of feeling or thought that is tied to the brand.

 Brand strategy is step one of starting a business.
-If you’re a business owner, you have a brand strategy.
-It may not be a good or comprehensive one, but it’s there.
-Brand strategy determines what you sell and how, to whom, and why.
+It determines what you sell and how, to whom, and why.
 The more clarity you have around your brand strategy, the more successful you will be.
 Why?
 Because if you don’t know who you’re serving and why, you’re basically just flinging spaghetti at the wall to see what sticks.
 A solid brand strategy helps ensure that your business idea is viable and has a place in the market, in turn setting your brand up for success from the get-go.

 A lot of people still confuse logo design and brand design.
 A logo is not a brand.
 Logos are important, but they’re only one piece of the branding puzzle.
 A logo without a strategy behind it is just a graphic–it doesn’t say anything about who your brand serves and why.